2025 Africa Cup of Nations: Group stage

-CAF announced the tournament schedule on 31 January 2025.
+The CAF announced the tournament schedule on 31 January 2025.

-The top two teams of each group, along with the best four third-placed teams, will advance to the round of 16.
+The top two teams of each group, along with the best four third-placed teams, advanced to the round of 16.

 Tiebreakers

-Teams will be ranked according to the three points for a win system (3 points for a win, 1 for a draw, 0 points for a loss), and if tied on points, the following tiebreaking criteria are applied, in the order given, to determine the rankings (Regulations Article 74):
+Teams were ranked according to the three points for a win system (3 points for a win, 1 for a draw, 0 points for a loss), and if tied on points, the following tiebreaking criteria were applied, in the order given, to determine the rankings (Regulations Article 74):